hasura/ndc-postgres/docs/deployment.md

   Listens to the config changes in the file `ddn-cloud/images/<environment>/kustomization.yaml` and auto-deploys it.
 Access the ArgoCD dashboard [here](https://argocd.hasura-app.io/), search by `<component>-<environment>-region`, e.g., postgres-ndc-config-server-prod-asia-south1.

 - **k8s**
-  Workloads are deployed in the Kubernetes environment, and `ndc-postgres-config-server` is deployed in the [location to be filled].
-Its deployment and service files are found in [location to be filled].
+  Workloads are deployed in the Kubernetes environment, and `ndc-postgres-config-server` is deployed in the data-plane.
+Its deployment and service files are found in [here](https://github.com/hasura/ddn-cloud/tree/main/components/region/ndc-config-server).

 ## Deployment Workflow
 [Release ndc-postgres-config-server](https://buildkite.com/hasura/release-ndc-postgres-config-server/builds/752/dag)